Yemeni Association of Certified Public Accountants

 SMO 4: Code of Ethics for Professional Accountants

-Before the IESBA Code of Ethics was adopted by law in Yemen, YACPA focused its efforts on promoting adoption through its meetings with key officials in Government.
-It reports to have actively promoted the IESBA Code of Ethics to the Ministry of Industry and Trade (MIT) as well as other entities such as the Chamber of Commerce.
-YACPA also supported the Minister’s Council in drafting the legislation.
+Before the IESBA Code of Ethics was adopted by law in Yemen, YACPA focused its efforts on promoting adoption through meetings with key officials in Government.
+It actively promoted the IESBA Code of Ethics to the Ministry of Industry and Trade (MIT) as well as other entities such as the Chamber of Commerce.
+YACPA self-regulated its members and required application of the latest Arabic available translation of the Code available.

-Since the IESBA Code of Ethics has been adopted as issued by IESBA, YACPA focuses its efforts on raising awareness and supporting implementation of the Code.
+YACPA focuses its current efforts on raising awareness and supporting implementation of the Code.
 YACPA reports to provide government entities such as MIT, Ministry of Legal Affairs, and Ministry of Justice, with regular updates and clarifications on revisions or updates to the IESBA Code of Ethics.
-It also reportedly works with the Ministry of Higher Education and Universities to include the most up-to-date ethical requirements in the curricula, as well as including ethics-related topics in its continuing professional development courses.
-YACPA reports to update its CPA curricula annually to include the developments in international standard-setting.
-It also organizes virtual seminars and events on the subject and reportedly provides materials, resources, and examples on practical application of the Code.
+It also works with the Ministry of Higher Education and Universities to include the most up-to-date ethical requirements in the curricula, as well as including ethics-related topics in its continuing professional development courses.
+YACPA updates its CPA curricula annually to include the developments in international standard-setting.

 YACPA monitors its members’ compliance with ethical requirements and works with the Ministry of Justice to investigate and sanction members.
 Sanctions are imposed in line with Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).